bingq/textdiffmerge/README.md

- # MacMerge
+ # DiffMerge

   Professional file comparison and merge tool for macOS.

   ## Overview

-  MacMerge is a powerful, intuitive file comparison and merge application designed specifically for macOS.
+  DiffMerge is a powerful, intuitive file comparison and merge application designed specifically for macOS.
 Built with SwiftUI, it provides developers, writers, and anyone working with text files an elegant solution for comparing and merging file differences.